Shipping Guide

 MistakeWhy It HurtsBetter Approach

 Using one package type for every shoes shipment Oversized packaging increases postage and can trigger dimensional charges.
-Define a packaging matrix by item size and order composition.
+Define a packaging matrix by item size and order composition, then save it as presets you reuse.

 Treating returns as an afterthought Return labels issued ad hoc usually cost more and create support friction.
 Predefine return options and pricing rules in your shipping workflow.